International Premium Support User Guide

 - Authorized Callers: Customer may designate a limited number of Authorized Callers per Qualifying Product.
 Customer may replace Authorized Callers at any time by notifying Esri Support Services or through the My Esri site.
 If Customer has an enterprise agreement, site license agreement, or paid Premium subscription with Esri, Authorized Callers will be identified by name in the corresponding agreement or documentation.

 - Resolution Time: After the Technical Support Case is logged, Esri will use commercially reasonable efforts to provide corrections to a technical issue or supply a workaround.
 While it is Esri's goal to provide an acceptable resolution to technical issues, Esri cannot guarantee that all technical issues can be fixed or resolved.

-- Cases submitted by a Premium Authorized Caller and converted to a Premium Case will be given priority handling after the initial Case is created and documented (excluding chat Cases); and
+- Priority Case Management: Cases submitted by a Premium Authorized Caller and converted to a Premium Case will be given priority handling after the initial Case is created and documented (excluding chat Cases)

 - Premium Response Time: Esri will make commercially reasonable efforts to call or send an email response within one (1) business hour of receipt of a new Premium Case, regardless of its severity level.
 Esri will provide a status update every business day until closure of the Premium Case.

 ARTICLE 3 — Confidentiality